learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 38. How does the fetch cache work in the App Router?
+## Q. How does the fetch cache work in the App Router?

 Next.js maintains a **Data Cache** that persists across requests and deployments (on Vercel).
 The cache is controlled via `fetch` options: